Your guide to doing business in Hong Kong

-Hong Kong is a special administrative territory of the People’s Republic of China and is located on the southern coast of the mainland, bordered to the north by the city of Guangdong, and by the South China Sea on all other sides.
-Formerly a colony of the British Empire, Hong Kong was returned to China in 1997 but still maintains a separate political and economic system.
-Thanks to an investment-friendly climate, low levels of government intervention, and an attractive tax system, Hong Kong has become one of the world’s most important financial hubs, and the world’s seventh-largest trading entity, with high levels of personal income and a GDP of $320.9 billion in 2016.
-Following rapid industrialisation in the 20th century, the services sector has grown to dominate Hong Kong’s economy, accounting for almost 93% of the territory’s economic output.
-Major industries include financial services, professional and producer services, logistics, and tourism, while the creative industries, communications, medical and educational services have grown in importance in the 21st century.
-The connection between Hong Kong’s economic profile and its regional and global trade links make it an extremely attractive location for international business: in 2018, the World Bank ranked Hong Kong 5th on its Ease of Doing Business Survey.
+Hong Kong is a special administrative territory of the People’s Republic of China and is located on the southern coast of the Chinese mainland, bordered to the north by the Chinese city of Guangdong and on all other sides by the South China Sea.
+Formerly a colony of the British Empire, Hong Kong was returned to China in 1997 but maintains a separate political and economic system.
+Thanks to an investment-friendly climate, low levels of government intervention, and an attractive tax system, Hong Kong has become one of the world’s most prominent financial hubs and its seventh-largest trading entity.
+Hong Kong is a wealthy territory with high standards of healthcare and education, and high levels of personal income.
+Hong Kong industrialised rapidly in the 20th century with the services sector growing to dominate the economy, accounting for almost 93% of economic output.
+Important industries in Hong Kong include financial services, professional and producer services, logistics, and tourism, while the creative industries, communications, medical, and educational services also grew in prominence in the 21st century.
+Strong regional and global trade links make Hong Kong an extremely attractive location for international business: in 2019, Hong Kong’s GDP stood at around $372.9 billion and it was ranked 3 on the World Bank’s Ease of Doing Business Survey.

 Investors interested in Hong Kong should consider the following factors:

-Hong Kong is one of the top countries in the world for setting up a business, thanks to the simplicity of the process.
-When establishing an entity in Hong Kong, choosing the name of your business can be nearly as important as deciding on a legal entity.
-A company name must be searched at the Hong Kong Companies Registry to find out whether the name of your choice has been taken – before it can be approved.
+Hong Kong is one of the top countries for the simplicity of setting up a business.
+To establish an entity, choosing the name of your business in Hong Kong can be nearly as important as deciding on a legal entity.
+A company name must be searched at the Hong Kong Companies Registry to find out whether the name of your choice has been taken, thus it must be approved.

-The next step is decide on the kind of legal entity you would like to select for your business in Hong Kong.
+The next thing to figure out is the kind of legal entity you would like to select for your business in Hong Kong.
 The following documents are available online at the CR’s e-Registry with the correct fees:

-The next step in establishing a business is to open a bank account.
-This process is straightforward but will require the registration and incorporation certificate.
+The next step is opening a bank account, which is straightforward; however, you will need the registration and incorporation certificate for this.

-In Hong Kong, it is not mandatory to make payments to employees or authorities from an in-country bank account.
-Both salary and 3rd party payments can be made on behalf of the client using bank transfers.
-Bank transfers within the same bank will usually take place within the same day - or the next day from bank to bank.
-International transfers can take between 3 and 7 working days.
+In Hong Kong, it is not mandatory to make payments to employees from an in-country bank account.
+Payment can be made on behalf of the client using bank transfers.
+Bank transfers within the same bank will usually take place within the same day and the next day for any other bank.
+International transfers can take between three to seven working days.
+In the case of payments to the Mandatory Provident Funds (MPF) Trustees for the MPF contributions, this is required to come from a bank account in Hong Kong.

 The working week in Hong Kong is Monday to Friday from 9:00am to 6:00pm.
-There are no statutory provisions, which prescribe maximum working hours.
-The EO does however provide that AND, in addition to paid statutory (public) holidays, an employee is entitled to not less than one rest day in every period of seven days.
+There are no statutory provisions which prescribe maximum working hours.
+The Employment Ordinance (EO) does however provide that in addition to paid statutory (public) holidays, an employee is entitled to no less than one rest day in every period of seven days.

 Located on land extending from the southern coastland into the South China Sea, Hong Kong has long been regarded as a historic gateway to both the Chinese mainland, and continental Asia.
 Inhabited by indigenous people since prehistory, and conquered by the Qin dynasty in 214 BC, Hong Kong - which was then a collection of farming and fishing communities - was ceded to Britain after the First Opium War in 1841.
 Over the course of the 19th and 20th centuries, the territory became one of the most prosperous and significant commercial trading hubs in the world, and was eventually returned to China in 1997, and became a special administrative region.
 Reflecting its economic success, the city of Hong Kong is highly urbanised, with a high-density population and the highest number of skyscrapers in the world.
 The sights and spectacles of Hong Kong attract millions of tourists every year, but beyond the city, the territory is hilly and mountainous, with numerous areas reserved as country parks and nature reserves.
 Hong Kong’s climate is generally humid and subtropical, with mild winters and hot, dry summers.